Workers’ Compensation Claim Fraud

 - Collecting facilitator fees; and

-- Presenting fraudulently documents which are violations of FS 560 which regulates Money Service Businesses in Florida.
+- Presenting fraudulent documents that are violations of FS 560 which regulates Money Service Businesses in Florida.

 Bureau of Workers’ Compensation Fraud – Tampa Division